pedro17pedroo/home_finances/replit.md

 - ✅ **Dashboard Integration**: "Adicionar Conta" button now opens a modal with account creation form directly in the dashboard
 - ✅ **Transaction Forms Enhancement**: Added "Nova Conta" button in transaction forms (receitas/despesas) for quick account creation
 - ✅ **Angola Localization**: Complete adaptation for Angola market with AOA currency, Angolan bank references, and localized pricing
+- ✅ **Currency Conversion**: All remaining R$ references converted to Kz (Angolan Kwanza) across all forms, pages, and documentation

 ## Current Status
 The system is a **complete, production-ready SaaS platform** with all MVP and core features implemented.
 All pages are functional and the user journey from landing to subscription is complete.